Overview of Herpes Infections

-- HSV 1 causes predominant infection in the oral-labial areas (areas above the waist).
+- HSV 1 predominantly causes infections of the labial areas (areas above the waist).

-- HSV 2 causes predominant infections in the genital areas (areas below the waist).
+- HSV 2 predominantly causes infections in the genital areas (areas below the waist).

 Pathogenesis of Herpes Infections

 Mode of infection of HSV virus is through mucosal surfaces or through the abraded skin.
-Sexual (vaginal, anal, orogenital and oroanal) and perinatal infection of the neonate is usually seen.
-After entry into the host, the virus reaches the epidermis/dermis where the replication starts.
-The virus then reaches either the autonomic or sensory nerve ending.
-After reaching a sufficient replication number, the virus in the nerve endings is transported intra-axonally into the cell bodies.
-Centrifugal motion of the virus from the axon to the cell body and then to the mucocutaneous surface through the peripheral nerve endings is the reason for larger surface area involvement.
+Sexual infections occur in the adult (vaginal, anal, oro-genital and oro-anal transmissions).
+In the neonate, perinatal infection is usually contracted during passage through the birth canal.
+After entry into the host, the virus reaches the epidermis/dermis where replication starts.
+The virus then reaches either the autonomic or sensory nerve endings.
+After reaching a sufficient replication number in the nerve endings, the virus is transported intra-axonally into the cell bodies.
+Centripetal motion of the virus from the axon to the cell body and then spread to the mucocutaneous surface through the peripheral nerve endings is the reason for larger surface area involvement.
 There are occurrences of new lesions away from the site of inoculation and ability to recover the virus from neurons far away from the site of inoculation.